BlakexLim/c0124-code-solutions/html-intro/html-intro-quiz-notes.md

 - What is the purpose of HTML attributes?
   To provide extra information about the element.
-- Give an example of an HTML entity (escape character).
+- Give an example of an HTML entity (escape character). ampersand (&) followed by a character reference and end with a semicolon escape character(;).
+  '&lt;' for less than '<'

 ## Notes